LTD: Low Temperature Distillation for Gradient Masking-free Adversarial Training: Related Works

 where $q$ is the logit computed by the given model.
 The target model is trained by the following loss function:

 where $y$ is the given one-hot labels; $p^{s,T=\tau}$ and $p^{t,T=\tau}$ are labels given from the target model and the teacher model using the temperature $\tau$ respectively, and $\lambda$ is a scaled factor.
-The first term in (\ref{eqn:target_loss}) is ordinary categorical loss and the second term is KL divergence (KLD).
-In \cite{hinton2015distilling}, the authors claimed that the magnitudes of the gradient of KLD loss in temperature $\tau$ is scaled by $1/\tau^2$ and the proper $\lambda$ is $\tau^2$ to balance two losses.
+The first term in (\ref{eqn:target_loss}) is an ordinary categorical loss and the second term is Kullback–Leibler Divergence (KLD).
+To maintain a balance between the two losses, the value of $\lambda$ is set to $\tau^2$ generally \cite{hinton2015distilling}.

-Defensive distillation \cite{papernot2016distillation} uses knowledge distillation for adversarial training.
-However, CW attack \cite{carlini2017towards} proved that the principle of defensive distillation has the gradient masking problem \cite{athalye2018obfuscated}.
-There are two major factors to cause this problem.
-First, the gradient of images can be formulated as function of the output probability:

-where $p_i$ is the probability of class $i$ and $q_i$ is the logit of class $i$.
-This equation shows the gradient almost vanishes when $p_t$ is close to 1.

-Second, the temperatures of the target mode in the training stage ($T_t$) and in the inference stage ($T_i$) are different, where $T_t$ is high and $T_i=1$.
-It means that the output probability at high temperature ($T_t$) is in the one-hot distribution, and the magnitude of logits in the inference time is $(T_t/T_i)=T_t$ times larger than that of in training time.
-Consequently, the largest logit dominates others and the output probability converges to one-hot vector and falls into the area of gradient-vanishing.

-The combination of those two factors makes the gradient masking problem more serious.
-Therefore, attackers cannot generate adversarial examples by the gradient in inference time.
+Defensive distillation \citep{papernot2016distillation} was the first attempt to integrate this framework into adversarial defense.
+However, subsequent research identified key shortcomings, particularly the unintended effects of scaling via $\tau^2$, which can suppress gradient magnitudes and lead to gradient masking or vanishing.
+Recent work has addressed these concerns using gradient-free attack evaluations to assess actual robustness \citep{croce2020reliable}.
+This analytical method offers a clearer understanding of the limitations and challenges posed by unintended alterations in the defensive distillation process.